 A rise in the blood sugar levels causes chemical changes in the vesicle coating, which induces the vesicles to begin fusing with the outer membrane of the artificial cells and as a result release the insulin payloads.

-Also it is able to reproduce the functions in the beta cells in sensing glucose and respond with insulin secretion.
+Also, it is able to reproduce the functions in the beta cells in sensing glucose and respond with insulin secretion.
 The artificial cells showed fast responsiveness when it comes to the excess sugar levels in mice without beta cells and in lab-dish tests.

-According to John Buse, the co-author, and director of the UNC Diabetes Care, there is much work necessary in order to optimize this approach.
+According to John Buse, the co-author, and director of UNC Diabetes Care, there is much work necessary in order to optimize this approach.

 There is more to be done before human studies are done.
 But no matter what, the results till now are actually creative and remarkable first step towards solving very crucial diabetes issue.

 Every new research is a new step towards better diabetes treatment.
-If you find this article useful, share it with your friends and family.